 Haven’t written in a minute.
 But these last couple weeks just so happened to be a never ending roller coaster.
 With the end of school just around the corner, FASA events every single day on my dead week and news that emotionally attacked me; my body has been left to feel nothing but extreme exhaust and dead sickness.
 I can’t keep treating my body like this.

-Anonymous asked: Hello, do you have any advice for incoming college/university students?
+Anonymous said: Hello, do you have any advice for incoming college/university students?
 And on a more personal note, what's your major?
 What do you plan on becoming?
 What's your dream job?

 My advice for you is to find a place on campus where you belong.
 I strongly believe a student succeeds in such a large university when they feel like they have a home and are constantly surrounded by support.
 Leaving home and high school to take those first steps into college can be a scary experience, unless you do it right.
 I found my place freshman year and am now in my senior year leading an organization I found home in.
 It’s an amazing feeling and will definitely make your college career.
 Also, STUDY ABROAD.
 It’s literally the most phenomenal way to learn and spend your money.
 The programs universities have are experiences you will never get a chance to live after college.